syncfusion-content/asp.netwebforms-docs/aspnet/ComboBox/howto.md

 ---
 layout: post
 title: Cascading in ComboBox widget for Syncfusion Essential WebForm
-description: Describes about the cascading in ComboBox widget for Syncfusion Essential WebForm
+description: Describes about the cascading in ComboBox widget for Syncfusion Essential in ASP.NET WebForm its elements, and more.
 platform: aspnet
 control: ComboBox
 documentation: ug